top of page

 to answers we don’t wish to learn!

-Domesticating dogs and wheat,
+Domesticating dogs and corn,

-Torment today's of a higher grade,
+Pain's these days of a higher grade,

 sold in barrels—refined—well-paid.

-So if you fill up at the source
+And when you fill up at the source

 Thus it was always meant to be: